is0bnd/CardStackCollectionViewLayout/README.md

 ## Example

-To run the example project, clone the repo, and run target CardStackCollectionViewLayout_Example
+To run the example project, clone the repo, and run `pod install`

 ## Requirements
 iOS 9+